bxparks/AceTime/README.md

 ## Bugs and Limitations

-* The `NtpTimeProvider` should be able to run on an ESP32 but I haven't had the time to implement it.
+* The `NtpTimeProvider` should be supported on an ESP32 but I haven't had the time to implement it.
 * The `NtpTimeProvider` on an ESP8266 calls `WiFi.hostByName()` to resolve the IP address of the NTP server.
 Unfortunately, this seems to be blocking